kovertno/kovertno/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on 2D Game Engine
+- 🔭 I’m currently working on a 2D Game Engine
 - 🌱 I’m currently learning Game Engine architecture
 - 📫 How to reach me: konradkurzak@onet.pl